Food additives in the EU, almost a third awaiting re-evaluation by EFSA

 – limited testing on only a few possible toxicities.
 The tests underestimate long-term cumulative effects, as well as the cocktail effect resulting from exposure to several additives.
 Complex toxicities such as endocrine disrupting effects or effects on the microbiota are also not or inadequately taken into account.
 The same shortcoming concerns the integration into the evaluation process of epidemiological studies, which are essential to highlight associations between exposure to several additives and pathologies in combination with toxicological studies.

 – authorisations without an expiry date.
 Unlike pesticides, additives are authorised without the indication of a date for re-evaluation.
 This only takes place when the European Commission deems it necessary and instructs EFSA to do so.
 What interests the Commission decides on is suggested by the case of titanium dioxide.
 The white, anti-caking dye has long been indicated as dangerous in scientific literature.
 Only when France banned it on its territory did the Commission instruct EFSA to re-examine it.
 And, having clarified its genotoxicity, to ban it.
-NOTE
+(7)

 4.2) Delays in risk reassessment